-An engaging 44-slide interactive PowerPoint to use when learning about place value to 3-digits.
+An engaging 44 slide interactive PowerPoint to use when learning about place value to 3-digits.

 Use these place value warm up questions when teaching students about:

-- using expanded form
+- using expanded notation

 - determining the value of a digit within a number